Santorini: Geological setting

 The Cyclades are part of a metamorphic complex that is known as the Cycladic Massif.
 The complex formed during the Miocene and was folded and metamorphosed during the Alpine orogeny around 60 million years ago.
 Thera is built upon a small non-volcanic basement that represents the former non-volcanic island, which was approximately 9 by 6 km.
 The basement rock is primarily composed of metamorphosed limestone and schist, which date from the Alpine Orogeny.
-These non-volcanic rocks are exposed at Mikro Profititis Ilias, Mesa Vouno, the Gavrillos ridge, Pyrgos, Monolithos, and the inner side of the caldera wall between Cape Plaka and Athinios.
+These non-volcanic rocks are exposed at Mikros Profititis Ilias, Mesa Vouno, the Gavrillos ridge, Pyrgos, Monolithos, and the inner side of the caldera wall between Cape Plaka and Athinios.

 The metamorphic grade is a blueschist facies, which results from tectonic deformation by the subduction of the African Plate beneath the Eurasian Plate.
 Subduction occurred between the Oligocene and the Miocene, and the metamorphic grade represents the southernmost extent of the Cycladic blueschist belt.